 The Accredited Register of counsellors and psychotherapists is maintained by the BACP and regulated by the Professional Standards Authority for Health and Social Care.
 The PSA was established by the UK Government to protect the public and help ensure their health and well-being.

 My background is in leadership education and development.
 In the 1990’s I spent seven years as Edinburgh Programme Director with Common Purpose, the international independent civic education programme for emerging leaders from all sectors.
-I am a Fellow of the RSA, and Vice Chairman of the Association of Scotland’s Self-Caterers.
+I am a Fellow of the RSA, and have been Chair of Edinburgh’s One City Trust, and Vice Chairman of the Association of Scotland’s Self-Caterers.

 I also have an MBA from the University of Edinburgh and a BSc in Materials Science from the University of Sussex.